datalad-handbook/book/docs/basics/101-105-install.rst

    $ datalad status --annex all

-We drop a single recording that's content we previously downloaded with :command:`get` ...
+We drop a single recording's content that we previously downloaded with :command:`get` ...

 .. runrecord:: _examples/DL-101-105-111